jtackaberry/flexrouter/README.md

 There's also a [walkthrough video](https://www.youtube.com/watch?v=FddWrEwaNmM) that shows how to implement some of these use-cases.
 (Note, the video shows version 1, but all the examples still work with version 2.)

-## How do I install it?

-Follow these steps:

-1. Click this link for the [latest compiled script](https://urandom.ca/flexrouter/latest)
-2. Copy the contents to clipboard
-3. In your Kontakt instance, click the script button in the toolbar to open the multiscript pane
-4. Select the desired slot for the script, and click the edit button
-5. Paste the clipboard contents into the newly opened text area
-6. Click the Apply button
-7. Click the Edit button again to close the edit text area

 ## How do I contribute or make my own customizations?